babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 Access modes
 ------------

 The access mode defines a combination of rights to read, created, update or delete items.
+(CRUD RIGHTS)

-Each access is defined as scope of visible and updatable elements, that can be :
+Each access is defined as scope of visible and/or updatable, that can be, by kind of elements:

 * **No element:** No element is visible and updatable.
 * **Own elements:** Only the elements created by the user.